Not for Women Only

-> Women's liberation is not for women only.
+Women's liberation is not for women only.
 It's also for men.
-So, angry feminists everywhere keep up the good fight, and should the urge to burn your bras overcome you again, I'll unhook them for you, help you take them off, and light the match.
+So, angry feminists everywhere keep up the good fight, and should the urge to burn your bras overcome you again as it did in the 1960s, I'll unhook them for you, help you take them off, and light the match.

 Copyright © 1999 Frank Zahn.
 Published in Meat for Tea: The Valley Review - Passionfruit, Volume 14, Issue 2, September 2020, p.
 86, http://www.meatfortea.com/pdfs/meatforteav14i2.pdf.